 Citrus TV and WJPZ Z89 Radio stations both had the opportunity to expand when the convenience store, wedged in a space between them, closed its operations.
 Support from the University Chancellor propelled this project to a high priority status.
 Completed on a fast paced schedule, renovations included improvements to the acoustical environment and a reorganization of studios which created a better flow and space for long needed support functions.
 New editing rooms, control rooms, and studios along with office and lounge space provide enhanced facilities.
 The Z89 Radio Studio was relocated to be adjacent to the main public corridor, allowing visual interaction between the on-air radio personality and the passer by.

 As part of the college’s quest to improve the core academic program, expansion of the science program is a critical component.
-Renovations of two largely underutilized and antiquated undergraduate labs for Biology and Chemistry will provide the college with facilities to expand these programs.
-The labs will accommodate a range of wet and dry lab activities.
-Modern day teaching walls, a new layout and lab benches accommodating current day teaching pedagogy, and HVAC systems will all support these pursuits.
-The design team provided planning services and early concepts, construction and project budgets, and materials for fundraising efforts targeted at both individuals and foundations.
+Renovations of two largely underutilized and antiquated undergraduate labs for Biology and Chemistry provide the college with safe and modern facilities to expand these programs.
+The fully renovated labs accommodate a range of wet and dry lab activities.
+Modern day teaching walls, a new layout and lab benches that accommodate current day teaching pedagogy, and HVAC systems all support these pursuits.
+The design team provided planning services and early concepts, construction and project budgets, and materials for fundraising efforts targeted at both individuals and foundations to assist the campus..